sinaakbarian/Deploy-CNN-on-google-cloud/README.md

 Install requirement packages:

          pip install -r requirements.txt
+Run the following code to download a pretrained weights of InceptionResNetV2 model:

+         python download_model.py
 To test the app on a local server:

          gunicorn -b :8889 app:app -t 120 --graceful-timeout 60